-I am a senior research analyst at the NY Fed, working with the dynamic stochastic general equilibrium (DSGE) team on academic research, policy analysis, forecasting, and model development.
+I am a Ph.D. student in economics and NSF Graduate Research Fellow at MIT.
+Previously, I was a research analyst at the New York Fed, working with the dynamic stochastic general equilibrium (DSGE) team under Marco Del Negro on academic research, policy analysis, forecasting, and model development.

-I am also a lead developer of DSGE.jl, a Julia package for solving, estimating, and forecasting DSGE models, as well as SMC.jl, which implements sequential Monte Carlo (SMC) sampling for approximation of posterior distributions.
+I am also a lead developer of DSGE.jl, a Julia package for solving, estimating, and forecasting DSGE models; StateSpaceRoutines.jl, which contains common filtering and smoothing algorithms for state-space models; and SMC.jl, which implements variations of sequential Monte Carlo (SMC) sampling for the approximation of posterior distributions.

 All views expressed are my own, and do not reflect those of the Federal Reserve Bank of New York nor Federal Reserve System.